FridayOrtiz/timebase/paper/paper.md

 The client resides entirely in user space.
 It listens for NTP packets with extension fields.
 When it finds an extension field, it saves it to an in-memory buffer.
-When a certain sequence of bytes is received (a full transmistion of only `0xBE` bytes for our POC code) it trims off the sequence and any extra bytes, and saves the received file in the current working directory.
+When a certain sequence of bytes is received (a full transmission of only `0xBE` bytes for our POC code) it trims off the sequence and any extra bytes, and saves the received file in the current working directory.
 This allows the client to receive any arbitrary file, including an executable, via